SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 Rainbow flicked the egg against the rim of the mixing bowl, making it crack in two.
 She quickly brought it to the well and split it apart, bolstering her confidence.
 "That was easy."

 "I knew you could do it!
-Now whisk it until it's smooth," Pinkie said.
+Now whisk it until it's smooth."

 Rainbow mixed her batter while Pinkie worked with her own wet ingredients.